bazelbuild/bazel/site/docs/best-practices.md

 targets to be filtered at a more fine-grained level than the "manual" tag and allows someone inspecting the BUILD file to understand what a target's restrictions are.

-## Third party dependencies
+## Third-party dependencies

-You may declare third party dependencies:
+You may declare third-party dependencies:

 *   Either declare them as remote repositories in the WORKSPACE file.
 *   Or put them in a directory called `third_party/` under your workspace directory.